PMS vs. PMDD: What’s the difference?

 • PMDD diagnostic criteria from the American Psychiatric Association (APA).
 A person has to have at least 5 out of the 11 symptoms to be diagnosed with PMDD.

 No matter where you fall on the spectrum, it’s important to know that your pain is real.
 For too many years, female pain has been silenced by the (sometimes archaic) infrastructure of Western medicine.
-If you’re experiencing debilitating symptoms leading up to your period, talk to your healthcare provider right away.
+If you’re experiencing debilitating symptoms leading up to your menstrual period, talk to your healthcare provider right away.

 It might be helpful to download a cycle tracking app where you can record PMS symptoms.
 You can track the severity of your symptoms, and share them with your doctor during your next appointment.